Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 --------------

 - The plugin should be "self configuring" and/or using best practise defaults, so that it runs without parameters wherever possible.
-- Develop with CentOS 7/8 Minimal in mind.
+- Develop with a minimal Linux in mind.
 - Develop with Icinga2 in mind.
 - Avoid complicated or fancy (and therefore unreadable) Python statements.
 - Comments and output should be in English only.